Water slows down aging and prolongs life… This is the recommended amount

 In this regard, Natalia Dmitrieva, a study researcher from the Laboratory of Cardiovascular Regenerative Medicine at the National Heart, Lung, and Blood Institute, a division of the US National Institutes of Health, said: “The results indicate that hydration (consuming an appropriate amount of water) can slow aging and prolong aging.”
 Disease free life.

-Finding out which preventive measures can slow the aging process is a “major challenge for preventive medicine,” the researchers said in the study, as extending a healthy lifespan could help improve quality of life and reduce health care costs more than just treating diseases.
+Finding out which preventive measures can slow the aging process is a “major challenge for preventive medicine,” the researchers said in the study, as extending a healthy lifespan might help improve quality of life and reduce health care costs more than just treating diseases.

-According to the new study, the lifetime restriction of water intake increased serum sodium in rats by 5 mmol per liter and shortened their lifespan by six months, which is equivalent to about 15 years of human life.
+According to the new study, the lifetime restriction of water intake increased serum sodium in rats by 5 mmol per liter and shortened their lifespan by six months, which is equivalent to regarding 15 years of human life.
 Serum sodium can be measured in the blood and increases when not enough fluids are drunk.

 Using health data collected over 30 years from a study of atherosclerosis risk in communities, the research team discovered that adults with serum sodium levels at the higher end of the normal range — which is 135 to 146 milliequivalents per liter (mEq/L) — It had worse health outcomes than those at the lower end of the range.
 Data collection began in 1987 when participants were in their 40s or 50s, and the average age of participants in the final assessment during the study period was 76 years.